2018 Hyundai Sonata Pros vs Cons

 The 2018 Hyundai Sonata has been given a huge overhaul for the model year.
 The steering and handling have been improved thanks to Hyundai revising the suspension.
 Blind spot monitoring is now standard across the line-up.
 Hyundai also got rid of the HID/xenon lights and replaced them with nice LEDs.
 The sunroof, which is optional, is no longer unreasonably massive, and the 2.0T trims have a swift new 8-speed automatic transmission instead of the outdated 6-speed.

-Top 10 Reasons to Buy a 2018 Hyundai Sonata – The Pros
+Ten Reasons You May Like the 2018 Hyundai Sonata – The Pros

 1. Numerous Standard Features